 It is insectivorous, but it will also eat small spiders.
 It can catch fast-flying insects.

 The female places 800-1,000 eggs in a foam nest that the male has made in vegetation or on the surface of a pond or stream.
 The eggs hatch after 10-14 days.
 The eggs hatch into tadpoles after about 90 days.
 The tadpoles have gills to breathe under water.
-They do not have legs and they have a tail.
-The tadpoles take about 49 days to change into adult frogs, losing its tail, gaining legs, and developing lungs to breathe air.
+They do not have legs, but they have a tail.
+The tadpoles take about 49 days to change into adult frogs, losing their tail, gaining legs, and developing lungs to breathe air.
 This is called metamorphosis.

 The European Tree Frog lives, on average, for 3-15 years.